 Hotels in the City Centre

 One great example of this is The Emporium Hotel, located in Fortitude Valley.
-This luxurious hotel makes sure their facilities don’t damage the surrounding environments.
-They provide all organic food, and even have a functional herb garden and beehive on the roof of the hotel that acts as their source for dishes and cocktails!
+This luxurious hotel makes sure its facilities don’t damage the surrounding environment.
+They provide all organic food and even have a functional herb garden and beehive on the roof of the hotel that acts as their source for dishes and cocktails!
 They will also be opening another location in South Bank in July 2018.

 If you’re looking for an eco-friendly hotel that won’t break the bank, Best Western Astor Metropole has made serious strides in the sustainability space in the last several years.
 Their hotels are all required to have energy-efficient lighting, water systems, and recycling systems.
 Check out Best Western on Wickham Terrace Street in Spring Hill.